|Table of Contents |

 The following comes from Anna’s witness statement.
 For point of reference I’m five foot seven;

 It was witnessed by two other cabin crew.
-Both had been working alongside me in Upper Class.
+Both had been working alongside me in Upper Class on two long sectors to and from Atlanta.
 One was Lottie the other was Katrina.
-Katrina was sitting next to Ven at the bar, Lottie was standing next to them.
+Katrina was sitting next to Ven at the bar, Lottie was standing alongside them.

-Katrina was working up a rank in the role of cabin supervisor.
-Prior to joining the airline she had been an on-board manager at another airline for twenty years.
+Katrina was working up a rank in the role of Cabin Service Supervisor.
+Prior to joining the airline she had been an onboard manager for many years at another airline.

 The word “tickled” was used by Ven in his witness statement.
 I wouldn’t describe touching someone’s leg with your forefinger as tickling.